-- If changes have been made to the policy model since the selected execution occurred, you will not be able to view the details of that execution on the canvas. - You can use the Actions and Errors and Warnings check boxes to display only the executions that resulted in actions or only the executions that resulted in errors and warnings. - Execution history records are retained for the duration specified in the Policy Admin page. - 5.
-In the policy model, select a node to view additional details about the specific node's execution.
+• If changes have been made to the policy model since the selected execution occurred, you will not be able to view the details of that execution on the canvas.

+- You can use the Actions and Errors and Warnings check boxes to display only the executions that resulted in actions or only the executions that resulted in errors and warnings. - Execution history records are retained for the duration specified in the Policy Admin page. - 6.
+To export the summary of execution results, on the right side of the pane, select Export data.
+The summary is exported into an Excel spreadsheet.
+If you have applied a filter, only the filtered data is exported.